Key takeaways

 Schlage is a giant in the lock industry.
 Its ability to innovate and adapt to industry changes is likely why it has been around for 90 years.

 Simple to install, the Schlage Deadbolt comes with built-in WiFi and gives both residents and property managers total access from anywhere.
 The system also integrates with dozens of cloud-based access control companies like Brivo and Vanderbilt.
-When paired with a video intercom like ButterflyMX, you’ll enjoy a completely seamless building entry.
+You’ll enjoy a seamless building entry when paired with a video intercom like ButterflyMX.

 This system also pairs with Alexa, Google Assistant, and Siri voice commands.
 Customized access codes allow you to provide friends and family with easy access to your apartment, and you’ll be alerted when anyone accesses your lock.